Emmanuel Banda

-Emmanuel Justine Rabby Banda (born 29 September 1997) is a Zambian footballer who plays as a centre midfielder.
+Emmanuel Justine Rabby Banda (born 29 September 1997) is a Zambian footballer who plays as a centre midfielder for Maccabi Bnei Reineh.

 Club career

 Emmanuel Banda started his career with Nchanga Rangers FC.

 In July 2016, Banda moved to Portuguese club S.C.
 Esmoriz.

 In July 2017, Banda moved to Belgian First Division A club K.V.
 Oostende on a three-year contract.
 He made his league debut on 30 July 2017 in a 1–0 home loss to Royal Excel Mouscron.
 He replaced Michiel Jonckheere in the 75th minute.
 He scored his first goal in the Belgian top flight on 22 December 2017 in a 3–1 away victory over Waasland-Beveren.
 His goal, assisted by Knowledge Musona, came in the 52nd minute and gave his side a 2–1 lead.
 He joined Béziers on loan in January 2019.

 In February 2020, Emmanuel Banda signed a three-year contract with the reigning Swedish champions Djurgårdens IF.